Why we connect expertly made products with Japanese craftsmanship

 Japan, on the other hand, has always seemed to pride itself on its craftsmanship, rather than using it as a means for political gain or money grab a la the guilds.
-After the second world war, the arts suffered immensely and rather than letting traditional techniques and knowledge die, the government implemented a new program called the “Living National Treasure” to recognize and protect individuals and groups of artists and craftspeople and provide them with the financial means to support themselves and to train a new generation of artisans.
+After the second world war, the arts suffered immensely and rather than letting traditional techniques and knowledge die, the government implemented a new program called the “Living National Treasure” to recognise and protect individuals and groups of artists and craftspeople and provide them with the financial means to support themselves and to train a new generation of artisans.
 Even now the government continues to place huge value on its craftspeople and artists.
 In 2009 the government placed “yūki-tsumugi” (the Japanese craft of silk cloth) on the UNESCO Intangible Cultural Heritage List.

-For me, this absolute love and support of craft, and craftspeople, and art, right up to a governmental level, suggests a far deeper understanding of the value of products created by individuals rather than mass produced by machines.
+For me, the absolute love and support of craft, and craftspeople, and art, right to a governmental level, suggests a far deeper understanding of the value of products created by individuals rather than mass produced by machines.
 I think that this is why I always favour Japanese made products when I have a choice.
 I love that they still have such wonderful guidelines in place to regulate who can actually call themselves a craftsman (or craftswoman of course):

 - The item must be practical enough for regular use

-* The item must predominantly be handmade
+- The item must predominantly be handmade

-* The item must be crafted using traditional techniques
+- The item must be crafted using traditional techniques

-* The item must be crafted using traditional materials
+- The item must be crafted using traditional materials

-* The item must be crafted at its place of origin
+- The item must be crafted at its place of origin

 Sadly this love for artists and craftspeople is slowly being eroded in the age of machines and globalisation.
 Who has the money these days to pay for something that took a single person weeks to make?
 So maybe the question should be: how many people appreciate the time and energy that goes into making something like this and are willing to pay the price?
 Not many, would be my guess.
 So grab that vintage kimono tight, its silk might very well come from a UNESCO protected craftsperson, wonder at its hand-embroidered phoenix and marvel at the lushness of its hand-tied shibori because, in all likelihood, you won’t come across something like it again for a very, very long time.